-Our business is subject to extensive regulation by numerous governmental authorities in the United States and the foreign jurisdictions in which we operate.
-In the U.S., complex federal and state laws and regulations govern, among other things, the eligibility of our foreign nurses to work in the U.S., the licensure of professionals, the payment of our employees (e.g. wage and hour laws, employment taxes and income tax withholdings, etc.) and the operations of our business generally.
-We conduct business on a national basis and are subject to the laws and regulations applicable to our business in such states, which may be amended from time to time.
+Our business is subject to regulation by numerous governmental authorities in the United States and the foreign jurisdictions in which we operate.
+In the U.S., complex federal and state laws and regulations govern, among other things, the licensure of professionals, the payment of our employees (e.g. wage and hour laws, employment taxes and income tax withholdings, etc.) and the operations of our business generally.
+We conduct business primarily in the U.S. and are subject to the laws and regulations applicable to our business in such states, which may be amended from time to time.
 Future federal and state legislation or interpretations thereof may require us to change our business practices.
 Compliance with all of these applicable rules and regulations require a significant amount of resources.
 We endeavor to be in compliance with all such rules and regulations.